mockingbot/imock-fe-packager/README.md

 `[node] + [script] + [gnu-command-line-format]`

+    --mode -m [ARGUMENT=1]:
+      should be 'upload', 'download', or 'list'
-    --config -c [OPTIONAL] [ARGUMENT=1]:
+      'list' do not need [git-branch] or [git-commit-hash] --config -c [OPTIONAL] [ARGUMENT=1]:
-        # JSON
+      # from JSON
         config file path with AWS access info, and packager operate path
-        # ENV
+      # from ENV
         set to 'env' to collect from process.env, required keys:
           aws: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION, AWS_S3_BUCKET
           packager: PACKAGER_PATH_PACK, PACKAGER_PATH_UNPACK
         optional keys:
           packager: PACKAGER_GIT_BRANCH, PACKAGER_GIT_COMMIT_HASH
-    --mode -m [ARGUMENT=1]:
-        should be 'upload', 'download', or 'list'
-        'list' do not need [git-branch] or [git-commit-hash] --path-pack -p [ARGUMENT=1]:
+    --path-pack -p [OPTIONAL] [ARGUMENT=1]:
-        /absolute/path/ or ./path/relative/to/packager-config.json/
-    --path-unpack -u [ARGUMENT=1]:
+      required when 'upload'. /absolute/path/ or ./path/relative/to/packager-config.json or cwd/ --path-unpack -u [OPTIONAL] [ARGUMENT=1]:
-        /absolute/path/ or ./path/relative/to/packager-config.json/
-    --aws-access-key-id [ARGUMENT=1]
+      required when 'download'. /absolute/path/ or ./path/relative/to/packager-config.json or cwd/ --aws-access-key-id [ARGUMENT=1]
     --aws-secret-access-key [ARGUMENT=1]
     --aws-region [ARGUMENT=1]:
       should be 'cn-north-1'
     --aws-s3-bucket [ARGUMENT=1]:
       should be 'imock-fe'
     --git-branch -b [OPTIONAL] [ARGUMENT=1]:
       git branch name like 'master'
       will get from [config] or 'git symbolic-ref --short HEAD' --git-commit-hash -h [OPTIONAL] [ARGUMENT=1]:
       git commit hash like 'a1b2c3d4e5f6', or 'latest' for 'download' will get from [config] or 'git log -1 --format="%H"'

 Example: